Frequently Asked Questions

 - carefully tracks your recovery and progress at each visit, and suggests changes to your care plan as needed.
 This could be through functional or other measures such as pain intensity and frequency.

-- gives you an active healing plan that includes:
+- gives you an active and personalized treatment plan that includes:

-- instructions about what you can do at home, school, and or office to further progression of healing and reduce the number of treatment visits such as exercises, stretches, heat/ice packs, rest, etc.
+- instructions about what you can do at home, school, and or office to further progression of healing and function, and reduce the number of treatment visits needed; such as exercises, stretches, heat/ice packs, rest, etc.

 - hands-on care (chiropractic manipulation/adjustment, manual therapy, stretching, trigger point, massage, etc).

 - communicates and coordinates treatment with your other medical providers so that your team is all on the same page, working together, to assist you in the best way possible.